dbrundu/TFBoost/README.md

 To install TFBoost on Ubuntu the following scripts can be used:
 [TFBoost install](https://downgit.github.io/#/home?url=https://github.com/gianmatteocossu/TFBoost/tree/master/INSTALL_on_UBUNTU)

-Follow the instruction in file 'README_TO_INSTALL'.<br />
+Follow the instruction in file README_TO_INSTALL.<br />
-After everything is set, the GUI will open simply typing:
+After everything is set, the GUI will open simply typing in a terminal:
 ```bash
 TFB
 ```